dessa-oss/atlas/README.md

 ## Documentation
 Official documentation for Atlas can be found at https://www.docs.atlas.dessa.com/

+All docs are hosted on Read the Docs that track the `docs` folder, please open a pull request here to make changes.

 ## Community
 If you have questions that are not addressed in the [documentation](https://www.docs.atlas.dessa.com/), there are several ways to ask:
 - Open a [Github Issue](https://github.com/dessa-research/atlas/issues)